 Another all-volunteer group that offers public kayaking in an effort to promote awareness of the Brooklyn waterfront.
 The members hold beach cleanups during every paddling session, so in addition to boating it’s a great way to chip in and help keep the shore clean.
 Check the calendar for full details.

-April-November: Sundays starting at noon; Tuesdays and Thursdays at 4:30pm
+Manhattan: April-November, Sundays starting at noon; Tuesdays at 6pm; Prospect Park: Mid-June-September, Saturdays, noon-4pm

-In addition to rowing sessions in the New York Harbor in a Whitehall gig, this organization hosts lots of outdoor events like races, camping expeditions and more.
-In the winter months, Village Community Boathouse offers free boat building sessions to the public.
+In addition to rowing sessions in the New York Harbor in a Whitehall gig, this organization also offers free boat building sessions to the public.
 Check the calendar for a full list of events.

 Rocking the Boat – the Bronx